 Or perhaps you want to try a creative makeup look with a more affordable mascara before splurging on a pricier option.
 For a more budget-friendly alternative to Diorshow, Dennis loves Kiko Milano’s Smart Colour line, which she has used on editorial shoots and clients for special events.
 The mascara does “a nice job of depositing color on the lashes without having to put a base underneath,” she explains.
 It’s available in six colors: metallic purple, warm brown, pop turquoise, electric blue, navy blue, and jungle green.

 Best mascara for natural-looking lashes

-And if you’re looking for a mascara for your no-makeup makeup looks, Maybelline Lash Discovery was recommended by both Aiello and Dillon Pena, who love it because it has a very “natural-looking” effect on the lashes.
-The mascara gives a subtle lift and tint, with no noticeable clumps.
-So while your lashes aren’t going to appear superthick or dramatic, you will get just enough curl to open and draw attention to your eyes.
-And since Maybelline is priced in the more affordable range, Dillon sees this as an opportunity to go ahead and buy yourself two tubes — the regular version for your top lashes, and the waterproof for the bottom, to avoid raccoon eyes.
-(While waterproof mascara is more difficult to remove, when you’re dealing with the thinner bottom lashes, less scrubbing is involved.)
-“The mini-brush really hits those hard to reach lashes on the inner and outer corners, and distributes a nice, even coat of product while separating and adding length to the lash,” says Aiello.
-And if you prefer more volume, at the same low price point, Anabelle LaGuardia is a fan of Maybelline’s Falsies Volume Express mascara.
+Maybelline Lash Discovery comes recommended by Peña and makeup artist Lauren Aiello, who love its very “natural-looking” effect.
+This mascara gives a subtle lift and tint with no noticeable clumps, so while your lashes won’t appear super-thick or dramatic, you will get enough curl to draw attention to and open up your eyes.
+And since Maybelline is priced in the more affordable range, Peña sees this as an opportunity to go ahead and buy yourself two tubes: the regular version for your top lashes and the waterproof version for the bottom ones to avoid raccoon eyes.
+(Although waterproof mascara is more difficult to remove, when you’re dealing with thinner bottom lashes, less scrubbing is involved.)
+“The mini-brush really hits those hard-to-reach lashes on the inner and outer corners and distributes a nice, even coat of product while separating and adding length to the lash,” says Aiello.

 Best mascara for sensitive eyes